 The previously mentioned painkillers are highly effective ways to control pain, but they may not be effective in controlling severe dental phobia.
 After all, patients will still be fully conscious and will feel the pressure of the drill on their teeth and gums.
 This unnerving feeling can cause panic.

-Oral conscious sedation requires wearing a mask that slowly and subtly introduces you to a relaxing gas.
-This gas will kill your pain and make you only dimly aware of what is occurring.
+- Oral conscious sedation requires wearing a mask that slowly and subtly introduces you to a relaxing gas.
+This gas will kill your pain and make you only dimly aware of what is happening.

-Intravenous sedation requires inserting a small, pain-free needle into a vein in your hand, one that introduces a sedation agent directly into your blood stream.
+- Intravenous sedation involves inserting a small, pain-free needle into a vein in your hand to introduce a sedation agent directly into your bloodstream.

 Electric Drills

 Dental phobics are often terrified of the high-pitched scream of old-fashioned air drills.
-While they are a useful tool that is performing a necessary procedure, the sound is enough to inspire fear.
-Thankfully, dentists are foregoing these loud drills and are investing in new electric one.
+While they are helpful in performing a necessary procedure, the sound is enough to inspire fear.
+Thankfully, dentists are foregoing these loud drills and are investing in new electric ones.

 Composites or Porcelain Fillings